-3.14.Reputational risk
+3.14.
+Reputational risk

 In today's competitive environment, the reputation of a company is increasingly gaining in importance.
-Banks, as public trust companies, not only are expected to be profitable and offer shareholders an adequate return, but also to be ethical, environmentally friendly, and socially responsible.
+Banks, as public trust companies, are expected not only to be profitable and offer shareholders an adequate return, but also to be ethical, environmentally friendly, and socially responsible.

-The aim of management of reputational risk, defined as a risk resulting from a negative perception of the image of the Bank or other member in the Group among its stakeholders, is to identify, assess and address reputational risk in specific processes in order to safeguard and enhance the good name of mBank and mBank Group.
+The aim of management of reputational risk, defined as a risk resulting from a negative perception of the image of the bank or other member of the group among their stakeholders, is to identify, assess and address reputational risk in specific processes in order to protect and strengthen the good name of mBank and mBank Group.

-The Bank's business units, foreign branches, and subsidiaries are directly responsible for any reputational risk arising from their own business activities.
-The key role in reputational risk management is played by the Communication and Marketing Strategy Department, which is in charge of shaping the image and brand of the Bank and mBank Group.
+The bank's business units, foreign branches, and subsidiaries are directly responsible for any reputational risk arising from their own business activities.
+The key role in reputational risk management is played by the Communication and Marketing Strategy Department, which is in charge of shaping the image and brand of the bank and mBank Group.

-Communication and Marketing Strategy Department is responsible for: development of external communication strategy of mBank and mBank Group and realisation of mBank external communication strategy; planning and realisation of marketing activities for business lines, with exclusion of retail banking (where the responsibility rests with the Retail Banking Marketing Department); planning and coordination of activities of mBank and mBank Group in regards to marketing research relating to brand positioning as well as realization of activities in the area of marketing research; development and realization of strategy relating to corporate responsibility; monitoring of activities related to the Bank's image, reputation and identification in accordance with the Bank's strategic positioning; management of crisis situations which bear the reputational risk for the Bank and the mBank Group.
+Communication and Marketing Strategy Department is responsible for:

+- development and realisation of external communication strategy of mBank and mBank Group, - planning and realisation of marketing activities for business lines, with exclusion of retail banking (where the responsibility rests with the Retail Banking Marketing Department), - monitoring of activities related to the bank's image, reputation and recognition, - management of crisis situations which bear the reputational risk for the bank and the mBank Group.

-Substantial functions in the reputational risk management process are performed by other organizational units of the Bank, that is: Compliance Department, Employee and Organization Culture Development Department, Corporate Banking Management Department, Business Support Department, Retail Banking Business Development Department, and Integrated Risk and Capital Management Department, which is responsible for: development of reputational risk management strategy in cooperation with other organizational units and supervision over the Internal Control System Self-assessment (ICS), including also aspects of reputational risk.
+Important roles in the reputational risk management are played by other organizational units of the bank, including Compliance Department and Integrated Risk and Capital Management Department, which is responsible for: development of reputational risk management strategy in cooperation with other organizational units and supervision over the Internal Control System Self-assessment (ICS), including also aspects of reputational risk.